Cassiopeia the Queen is overhead on autumn evenings

-The constellation Cassiopeia the Queen can be found high in the northeast on October evenings, not far from Polaris, the North Star.
+The constellation Cassiopeia the Queen can be found high in the sky on October and November evenings, not far from Polaris, the North Star.
 At any time of year, you can use the Big Dipper to find Cassiopeia.
-These two star formations are like riders on opposite side of a Ferris wheel.
-They spin around Polaris, the North Star, once a day.
-As one rises upward, the other plunges downward, and vice versa.
+These two star formations are like riders on opposite sides of a Ferris wheel.
+They’re part of a great spinning wheel of stars seen moving counterclockwise around Polaris, the North Star, once each day.
+As Cassiopeia rises upward, the Big Dipper plunges downward, and vice versa.

-Some of you know how to star-hop to Polaris, the North Star, by using the Big Dipper’s pointer stars, as displayed on the sky chart at the top of of this post.
+Some of you know how to star-hop to Polaris, the North Star, by using the Big Dipper’s pointer stars, as displayed on the sky chart below.
 Because the Big Dipper’s handle and Cassiopeia shine on opposite sides of Polaris, an imaginary line from any star on the Big Dipper handle through Polaris reliably points to Cassiopeia.

-But you won’t need these details to find this constellation.
-That’s because Cassiopeia is avery easy to pick out.
+However, you won’t need the Big Dipper and Polaris to find Cassiopeia.
+That’s because Cassiopeia is very easy to pick out.
 It’s small and compact and looks like the letter M or W, depending on the time of night and time of year.

 Like the Big Dipper, Cassiopeia can be seen even on moonlit nights.

 Cassiopeia used to be known among astronomers and skywatchers alike as Cassiopeia’s Chair.
-In the 1930s, the International Astronomical Union gave this constellation an official name of Cassiopeia the Queen.
+In the 1930s, the International Astronomical Union gave this constellation the official name of Cassiopeia the Queen.

-Bottom line: The constellation Cassiopeida used to be called the Lady of the Chair.
-Today, this constellation represents a Queen.
-You’ll spot her somewhere in the northern sky during much of the year, and throughout much of the night.
+Bottom line: Spot the constellation Cassiopeia the Queen somewhere in the northern sky during much of the year, and throughout much of the night.